 Lightning hit my house!

-Susan Elliott was sitting in her Texas living room in June 2004 when she heard a huge boom and felt a jolt that knocked her out of her chair.
+Susan Elliott was sitting in her Texas living room when she heard a huge boom and felt a jolt that knocked her out of her chair.
 Her computer shut down and the central air in her house ground to a halt.
 Her home had just been struck by lightning.
 "It sounded like a bomb going off and the house shook a little bit," she remembers.